Our Impact

 Fighting Authoritarianism

 Since 2024, CGB has become a hub for members and their networks to oppose authoritarianism and engage in visible, values-driven resistance.
+We do this by creating high-impact opportunities for members to learn, organize, and take action together:

-Spotlight: Preventing Election Subversion: A Class of ’78 Initiative
+Spotlight: Preventing Election Subversion — A Class of ’78 Initiative

 Background: After months of research, CGB’s Strategic Taskforce for Election Protection concluded that Democratic Attorneys General are likely to be the most effective line of defense against attempts to disrupt vote counting or certification.